-

 Many Illinois towns require law enforcement to work every accident, but if a police officer does not appear on the scene, you need to file a report with the local police department, sheriff's office, or Illinois State Police as soon as possible.
 If you aren't able to file the report due to injury, and you had a passenger, the passenger may file the report for you.

 You must also file a report with the Illinois Department of Transportation no later than 10 days after the accident.
-You may pick up the required forms from a local insurance agent or law enforcement office.
+Where you report a crash can depend on where the crash occurred.
+Typically you may pick up the required forms from a local insurance agent or law enforcement office, but some roads require the crash is reported to a specific department.

 Failure to File a Report

-If you're involved in an accident that meets the crash reporting requirements but you fail to file a report, you could be hit with a $2,500 fine or up to a year in jail.
+If you're involved in an accident that meets the crash reporting requirements but you fail to file a report, you could be hit with fines or jail time.